-An early writers’ bible described the new bridge as combining “the features of ship control, briefing room, information retrieval area and officers wardroom.
-In other words, much the same kinds of things happen here as in the old bridge but with less emphassis on the mechanics of steering the starship.”
+An early writers’ bible described the bridge as combining “the features of ship control, briefing room, information retrieval area and officers wardroom.
+In other words, much the same kinds of things happen here as in the old bridge, but with less emphassis on the mechanics of steering the starship.”

 Gene [Roddenberry] really wanted the ship run by only the [Conn] and Ops positions, forward, with a bridge officer in charge.

 The standing set for the Enterprise bridge was erected on Paramount Stage 8.
-During Season One, the bridge and the officers’ quarters were the only Star Trek sets to occupy Stage 8.
-For Season Two, Ten Forward was built here too as was a separate Observation Lounge set.
-Previously, Sickbay had constantly been redressed to double as the Observation Lounge.
+During the first season, the bridge and the officers’ quarters were the only Star Trek sets on the stage.
+For season two, Ten Forward was added, as was a separate Observation Lounge set.
+Previously, sickbay had constantly been redressed to double as the Observation Lounge.

 Note that, contrary to the in-series configuration, the lounge set is situated next to as opposed to behind the bridge.
 This layout prevented continuous scenes between the two.